Execute a free Indiana warrant search to help determine if law enforcement is looking for you or someone you know.

 Some counties in Indiana provide information about warrants, often through their Sheriff Departments.
 There are also a few cities that will list active warrants in their jurisdiction, but most will point back to the state record system.
 You can also search for federal warrants issued for Indiana residents through the FBI, DEA, and U.S. Marshals.

-How To See If You or Someone Else Has a Warrant in Indiana
+How To See Who Has a Warrant in Indiana

 There is more than one way to look up warrants in Indiana.
 You can do a broad search at the state level through the state’s judicial branch, or you can look for warrants in individual counties, such as Allen and Lake.
 At a minimum, you will need at least one piece of information, such as a first or last name, to successfully search the case files